thecoderenroute/library-management/README.md

 status1, status2,status3

-location1, location2
+location1, location2,locatoin3

 You can have any number of status' or locations but you must have atleat one.
+For ease of serach, try to keep the number of locations and status' the same.